Fane had been staring at the ceiling so long his eyes felt like knuckles. By now he knew every fissure, every mildewed spot like the back of his hand.

 ‘I’ve heard this before, what’s it got do with you?’

-‘Listen, it was my job to deal with them when they appeared; picking through the city like we were the lucky ones.
-We used to take them out past the suburbs, and shoot them so they didn’t disturb the families on their way to work.’
+‘Just listen, it was my job to deal with them when they appeared picking through the city like we were the lucky ones.
+We used to take those vagrants out past the suburbs and shoot them so they didn’t disturb the families that hadn’t left.’

 ‘You shouldn’t have bothered.
 You got sold out, same as the rest of us.’